leopard-ai/betty/README.md

   Betty
 </h3>
 <p align="center">
-  An automatic differentiation library for multilevel optimization<br>
+  An automatic differentiation library for multilevel optimization and generalized meta-learning<br>
   <a href="https://www.google.com/">Tutorial</a> |
   <a href="https://www.google.com/">Docs</a> |
   <a href="https://www.google.com/">Examples</a> |